 - When you are prompted to write an essay/response, type in only “Transition to Teaching”

 - Request official transcripts from the institution(s) where you earned your prior degree or credits.
+Transcripts that are emailed or faxed by students are not considered official transcripts.
 Your transcripts should be sent electronically directly from the college/university through their secured vendor (i.e. National Student Clearinghouse, Credential Solutions, Docufide, Parchment, etc.).
 If necessary, they may be mailed to this address:

 University of Wisconsin- Eau Claire